 A “NEW COVENANT” ALLOWS FOR CHANGES

-The priesthood is changed under the “new covenant” from the Aaronic priesthood to the Melchizedek order (Heb.
-7:12).
-The Melchizedek order ministers at the “true Tabernacle” which is Heaven itself (Heb.
-8:2).
-This change necessitates the cessation of the animal sacrifices at the Jerusalem Temple, because the Law required every sacrifice be presented to “the priest” at “the place” where the LORD had chosen to put His name (Lev.
+The priesthood is changed under the “new covenant” from the order of Aaron to the “order of Melchizedek (Heb.
+7:12) - the order of the firstborn.
+This change necessitates the cessation of the animal sacrifices at the Jerusalem Temple, because the Law required every sacrifice to be presented to a Levite/Aaronic priest at Jerusalem (Lev.
 1:3, Deut.
 12:5-7, 11-13, 26-27).

 Hebrews 9:11 “But Christ came as High Priest of the good things to come, with the greater and more perfect tabernacle not made with hands, that is, not of this creation.”